Freedom of religion in Asia by country: Gaza Strip

 Despite nominally being a part of the territory administered by the Palestinian National Authority, the Gaza Strip has been de facto controlled by Hamas since the 2006 Palestinian civil skirmishes.
 Religious freedom in Gaza is curtailed by Hamas, which imposes a stricter interpretation of Islamic law and at times has broadcast explicitly anti-Jewish propaganda.
 Due to the blockade of the Gaza Strip, Muslim residents of Gaza are not allowed by the Israeli government to visit holy sites in Israel or the West Bank, and Christian clergy from outside Gaza are not allowed access to the region.
 However, some Christian residents of Gaza have been issued permits by Israel to enter Israel and the West Bank during Christmas to visit family and holy sites.

 Hamas largely tolerates the Christian population of the Gaza Strip and does not force Christians to follow Islamic law.
 However, Christians at times face harassment, and there are concerns that Hamas does not sufficiently protect them from religiously motivated violence perpetrated by other groups in the Gaza Strip.

 Philippines

 The 1987 Constitution of the Philippines mandates a separation of church and state, significantly limiting the Catholic Church's influence in the country's politics.

 The Moro people are a Muslim ethnoreligious minority in the Philippines that have historically fought insurgencies against the government of the Philippines (as well as against previous occupying powers, such as Spain, the United States, and Japan).
-They have faced discrimination from the country's Christian majority in the 21st century.
+They have faced discrimination from the country's Christian majority in the 21st century, mainly in the area of employment.